IBM/AITQA/README.md

 ## Dataset

-This repository contains the resources including data and code corresponding to the paper.
+This repository contains the data corresponding to the paper.
 Please consider refering to the paper draft if you are using them, as below:

 ```
 @misc{katsis2021aitqa,